 It may seem old school, but you’re definitely not allowed to check the time on your phone while you’re writing an exam and the clock isn’t always visible in some classrooms.

 One thing I always brought to every single exam was an absurd number of pens and pencils.

 You never know what will happen—you might unexpectedly run out of ink or lead, or your prof might suddenly express a preference for exams written in blue ink (it happens).

 Plus, if you have a Scantron exam (that’s basically a form where you fill in bubbles for multiple choice answers), it needs to be filled out in pencil (No. 2 or HB is best), while short-answer questions are preferably written in ink to prevent tampering.

 Especially in big classes (i.e. most first-year lectures), you need to have some form of picture I.D. with you when you write your exam.
 This lets the invigilator know that the person who was supposed to write the exam did indeed do so.

 Some profs will allow certain study materials in the exam room, usually in the form of a “cheat sheet,” a standard-sized piece of printer paper with any notes you want on it.
-Other profs might be okay with annotated course texts or calculators.
+Other profs might be okay with annotated course texts.

 Check your syllabus to see if you’re allowed to bring anything in.